Alex Nicol, SEO Content Marketing Specialist, Article-Writing.co

 Elements of the cycle are:

 There should always be keyword research done before an editorial calendar is filled out.
 Often times this relationship is reversed for clients, who may have tons of blog ideas but very small grasp of what keywords they can realistically try and rank for.
 It is much easier to take a list of strategic keywords and create blogs around them that solve a problem or issue for your customers.
+Those who SEO write for us understand this.

 In writing the blog, attention is given to the internal structure of the piece.
 Google bots love to see a clearly structured article that flows from title tags to H1 and H2 tags.
 Any extended text without a header, bullet points, or embedded image will also harm the readers experience – and remember that your content should be focused primarily on solving an issue and satisfying the searcher.
+The professionals who SEO write for us understand this.

 3. On-Site Optimization